picandocodigo/List-Category-Posts/readme.txt

 * **customfield_display_glue** - Specify the text to appear between two custom fields if displayed together, defaults to the empty string.
-Not used if the `customfield_display_separately` parameter if defined.
+Not used if the `customfield_display_separately` parameter is defined.

 * **customfield_display_separately** - Display the custom fields separately.
     Each custom field is displayd within its own tag (see `customfield_tag`).
-    Dfaults to 'no', set to 'yes' to enable.
+    Defaults to 'no', set to 'yes' to enable.
 Superseeds the `customfield_display_glue` parameter when enabled.

 * **customfield_display_name** - To use with `customfield_display`.